 HMRC recognises that this marks a fairly big change for businesses in the construction sector.
-In June 2019, it published new guidance into the scheme.
+It has published guidance on the scheme.

 If you need support with the domestic reverse charge, contact HMRC, speak to your accountant (if you have one) or contact a VAT specialist.